enjoyneering/DFPlayer/README.md

 - UART to communicate

 NOTE:
-- If you hear a loud noise, add a 1K resistor in series with DFPlayer TX-pin.
+- If you hear a loud noise, add a 1K resistors in series with DFPlayer TX-pin & RX-pin.
 - Move the jumper from right to left to automatically switch the amplifier to standby.
 - Files are in the root must contain 4 digits with leading zeros.
 For example: SD_ROOT/0001 - My favorite song.mp3.
 Player sorts the root by the time of writing to the card.
 Do not copy 0003.mp3 and then 0001.mp3 as 0003.mp3 will play first.
 - Folders must contain 2 digits with leading zeros.
 Number of folders 01..99.
 Files inside must contain 3 digits with leading zeros.
 The number of files in each folder is 001..255.
 For example: SD_ROOT/01/001 - My favorite song.mp3.
 Unlike the root, files from folders can be read by the file number.